newhorizonsinlanguagescience/newhorizonsinlanguagescience.github.io/_pages/home.md

 <!-- NSF -->
 <div class="row" id="nsf">
   <div class="col-xs-12">
-    <p>With Support from the Linguistics, Robust Intelligence, and Science of Learning and Augmented Intelligence Programs at NSF.</p>
+    <p>With Support from the Linguistics, Robust Intelligence, and Science of Learning and Augmented Intelligence Programs at NSF.
+This event is part of a two workshop series supported by the NSF.
+Follow the link below to learn more about and watch the recordings of the <a href="https://www.isu-pacelab.org/workshop-ai-text-production">Workshop on AI Text Production</a>.</p>
   </div>
   <div class="col-xs-12">
     <center>